Shanehoeb/Football-Formations/README.md

 - 2 games with full player trajectories and event data : https://github.com/metrica-sports/sample-data
 - 9 games with almost full trajectories (14 out of the 22 players per frame on average) :https://github.com/SkillCorner/opendata
+- 3 games full tracking data for one team only, no event data : https://datasets.simula.no/alfheim/
 - Event data from Statsbomb and Wyscout has a demo